ebbekyhl/storageX/README.md

 - solve_network.py: script for solving the network.
 - costs_2030.csv: csv file obtained with 'PyPSA/technology_data' for the year 2030.

 The Jupyter Notebook "Storage-X" directs to the functions creating the main figures of the manuscript.
+Before creating these visualizations, create the folder "figures" in which figures are saved.

 The results folder contains the results (.csv files) obtained with the "make_sspace.py" script.
 These include:
 - sspace_3888.csv: results obtained for the Electricity system with 3888 samples